Graduate Degree Hooding Ceremony FAQ

 Date, Time and Location

-The Graduate Degree Hooding Ceremony will be held on Saturday, May 3, 2014 at 10 a.m. at the Wendy Williamson Auditorium on the UAA Anchorage campus.
+The Fall Graduate Degree Hooding Ceremony will be held on Saturday, Dec.
+13, 2014 at 3 p.m. in the Wendy Williamson Auditorium on the UAA Anchorage campus.

 Purpose of this Special Ceremony

 This special Hooding Ceremony adds to the graduation experience by making it possible to focus on advanced degree candidates and their accomplishments.
 It allows graduate faculty and staff, family and friends a chance to witness the ceremonial hooding of the graduate student in a more intimate setting.
 Please Note: This special Hooding Ceremony does not take the place of Commencement.
 Graduate Students will continue to walk and have their degrees conferred at Commencement.